UmidaNurjanova/SmarterSmartTV/README.md

 Execution Instructions

-1) as of now only on Emulator on Android Studio
+1) on Emulator on Android Studio
-2) later can be downloaded into your phone if you have Android phone
+2) using .apk file in this repository download and install on Android phones
+3) later can be pubblished into Google Store and downloaded and installed from there